changkun/sched/benchmarks/bench.md

 ## Conclusions

 1. Precision of scheduling depends on Go `time.Timer` and interacting performance with Redis
-2. In a extensive task scheduling senario, `goscheduler` meets a small delay, but still reliable
+2. In a extensive task scheduling senario, `sched` meets a small delay, but still reliable
-3. `goscheduler` minimizes running goroutines during scheduling
+3. `sched` minimizes running goroutines during scheduling

 ## 2 Tasks